 - Lace - This is a fine, web-like tail pattern.
 It occurs most often on guppies that carry the snakeskin pattern on their bodies.

 Selective breeding has led to the development of a number of distinct tail types.
 The chart below offers a clear view of different varieties that are currently available.
-Although each type of tail is labeled here, you'll still find that the same type of tail might go by a different name in another region.
+Although each type of tail is listed here, you'll still find that the same type of tail might go by a different name in another region.
 So much diversity is a good thing, but it can get a little confusing at times.
+Guppy fin tail types are:

 Red Eye Guppies